ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 Prefer to use initializers over behaviors, if the desired result can be achieved with either.

-For details about all available initializer types, see [Particle Initializers (TODO)](particle-initializers.md).
+For details about all available initializer types, see [Particle Initializers](particle-initializers.md).

 ### Behaviors